 - Initial Consultation

-Before any treatment, we will spend 10-15minutes carrying out a skin condition assessment using an analyser device, which enables our clinician to understand the health of the skin including, hydration, thickness and any underlying health issues.
+Before any treatment, we will spend 10-15 minutes carrying out a skin condition assessment using an analyser device, which enables our clinician to understand the health of the skin including, hydration, thickness and any underlying health issues.

 - Treatment Plan

-Following the consultation, we will prepare a Treatment Plan which will set out how many sessions you might need and the intervals between the sessions.
-Each Treatment session will normally be around 30-45minutes.
+Following the consultation, we will prepare a treatment plan which will set out how many sessions you might need and the intervals between the sessions.
+Each treatment session will normally be around 30-45 minutes.

-Pre-treatment advice – Waxing
+Pre-treatment advice – Dermatology

 Do not drink any alcohol during the 24 hours before your treatment.